Haris Silajdžić: Constitutional reform

+At the moment of Parliamentary approval, the constitutional amendments failed by 2 votes, only gathering 26 MPs in favour over 42, instead of the required 28.
+This was due to the maximalist pre-electoral positions taken by Silajdžić's SBiH (wishing to also abolish entity voting) and by the Croatian Democratic Union 1990 (HDZ 1990) splinter party, who felt the proposal did not sufficiently protect the Bosnian Croats.
+The U.S. would try to rescue the April Package by facilitating further talks in 2007 between Bosnian Serb leader Milorad Dodik and Silajdžić as the newly-elected member of the Presidency of Bosnia and Herzegovina, but to no avail.

 Presidency (2006–2010)

+2006 general election

-Silajdžić had a strong political comeback in the 2006 general election, by getting 62.8% of the votes and getting elected as the 5th Bosniak member of the Presidency of Bosnia and Herzegovina.
+Silajdžić had a strong political comeback in the 2006 general election, obtaining 62.80% of the vote and getting elected as the 5th Bosniak member of the collective Presidency of Bosnia and Herzegovina, defeating incumbent Sulejman Tihić, who was also the SDA president at the time.

+Domestic policy

 In 2007, the International Court of Justice in the Hague acquitted Serbia of the charges of complicity in genocide brought against the "Federal Republic of Yugoslavia" by the Bosnian government.
 Silajdžić expressed disappointment at the court's ruling, but welcomed the fact that the court "ruled that Serbia and Montenegro had violated the Genocide Convention by not preventing or punishing the perpetrators of the genocide."

 Silajdžić was a member of the Bosnian delegation which negotiated the US-brokered Dayton Agreement.
 He continued stressing that the document was essential in ending the genocide in Bosnia and Herzegovina, but later saw it as an obstacle in reunifying the country.
 Making strong steps and claims in 2006 and 2007 towards canceling certain parts of the Dayton Agreement, Silajdžić directly opposed the constitution of the country, thus being a very controversial political figure, famous on the Bosniak and infamous on the Serbian side.
 His main goals were abolishing the existence of Republika Srpska, breaking certain relations with Serbia and reforming the country towards unity.